awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

    ```
 For more information, see [Troubleshooting](troubleshooting.md)\.

-1. You can modify local components to iterate and test your code\.
+1. Modify the local component to iterate and test your code\.

    Run the following command to edit `hello_world.py`\.